rmfarrell/dynago/README.md

  * Opaque binary data can be put in `[]byte`
  * String sets, number sets, binary sets are supported using `dynago.StringSet` `dynago.NumberSet` `dynago.BinarySet`
  * Lists are supported using `dynago.List`
+ * `time.Time` is only accepted if it's a UTC time, and is marshaled to a dynamo string in iso8601 compact format.
+It comes back as a string, an can be got back using `GetTime()` on `Document`.